The Duke Aeroelasticity group provides great opportunities for both undergraduate and graduate students.

 Undergraduate Student Opportunities

 - Aerospace Engineering Certificate Program: The Aerospace Certificate Program at Duke offers a rigorous and in depth exposure to scientific and engineering fundamentals in the broad set of core disciplines required in the aerospace field.

-- Research Experience for Undergraduate Students: This is a great opportunity for undergraduates from around the country to explore conducting research at Duke.Duke undergraduates are encouraged to contact faculty and/or graduate students within the research group to discuss possible research opportunities.
+- Research Experience for Undergraduate Students: The Pratt Fellows Program offers undergraduates the opportunity to conduct research during their junior and senior years.
+Undergraduates interested in independent research with our group, including as a Pratt Fellow, are encouraged to contact faculty and/or graduate students within the research group to discuss possible research opportunities.